peterukk/ConvectiveIndices.jl/README.md

 ```

 The code is fast yet easy to read and modify thanks to Julias language design.
-Processing 6.2 million reanalysis pseudosoundings on an 8-core CPU:
+Processing 6.2 million reanalysis pseudosoundings on an 8-core CPU using an expensive interpolation option:

 ```
 @time @sync @distributed for i = 1:nlon